avgas3/noitlocke/README.md

 TODO:

-- Automatically "Reset noitlocke" when starting a run with the mod enabled for the first time.
 - Add Noitlocke gameplay to perks, options to toggle spells and perks individually.
 - Individually un-remove spells from the list
 - Probabilistic spell removal?